GoogleChrome/web.dev/src/site/content/en/fast/choose-the-right-image-format/index.md

 </table>
 </div>

-There are three universally supported raster image formats: GIF, PNG, and JPEG.
+There are two universally supported raster image formats: PNG and JPEG.
 In addition to these formats, modern browsers support the newer format WebP, which offers better overall compression and more features.
 So, which format should you use?